 - Locating and valuing assets, including real estate, motor vehicles, valuable personal property, bank accounts, and other financial instruments

 - Transferring real estate to heirs and beneficiaries

-Sometimes, the probate process can become contentious and require the intervention of the court.
-In these instances, a Florida probate lawyer becomes even more of a necessity.
+Sometimes, the probate process can become contentious, leading to legal disputes that require the court's intervention.
+In these instances, a probate lawyer becomes even more of a necessity.

-- Doubts arise about the validity of the decedent's Will
+- Doubts arise about the validity of the decedent's will

-- The decedent did not properly sign and have witnessed their Will under Florida law
+- The decedent did not properly sign and have their will witnessed under Florida law

 - The original Will has been lost or destroyed